atomwalk12/deep-bridge-survey/README.md

 ## Prerequisites

-To run this, you'll need to install the NVIDIA Container Toolkit from the [official installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+To run this, you'll need to install the NVIDIA Container Toolkit by following the [official installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 ## Running the code

 Key parameters:

-- The --nnodes flag represents the number of machines communicating over a (simulated) network
+- The `--nnodes` flag represents the number of machines communicating over a (simulated) network
-- The --nproc_per_node flag stands for the number of GPUs on a single machine.
+- The `--nproc_per_node` flag stands for the number of GPUs on a single machine.

 To simulate 2 GPUs (processes) on a single machine (node) run: